isabelc12/WCS1800/README.md

 # WCS1800

-A WCS1800 is an analog Hall effect sensor, that deliver a measure by means of voltage.
+A WCS1800 is an analog Hall effect sensor, that delivers a measure by means of voltage.

 ![wcs 1800 specifications](https://user-images.githubusercontent.com/36057481/37062708-41545b76-2165-11e8-9dcb-40e44ae11cf3.JPG)